laic/uoe_speech_processing_course/README.md

 ## 6 Help!

+People taking this course come from lots of different backgrounds.
 If you run into trouble or this is all a bit much, ask for help!

 * Matt Spike is our designated tech support contact for Speech Processing (and the MSc SLP in general).
 He can help you with all sorts of technical issues.
 * You can and should also talk your tutors/lecturers: